-Approved mathematical type qualifications that do not count towards the EBacc, e.g. GCSE statistics, will be counted in an 'open' slot of Progress 8 regardless of whether or not a pupil has also taken an EBacc mathematics qualification.
+Approved mathematical type qualifications that do not count towards the EBacc, e.g. GCSE statistics, will be counted in a slot in the 'open' element of Progress 8 regardless of whether or not a pupil has also taken an EBacc mathematics qualification.

-Level 3 Free Standing Mathematics Qualifications will only count in an 'open' slot, and will only count if a pupil has not taken an EBacc mathematics qualification.
+Level 3 Free Standing Mathematics Qualifications will only count in a slot in the 'open' element, and will only count if a pupil has not taken an EBacc mathematics qualification.